Home Inspection Checklist For Buyers: What You Need To Know Before Inspection Day

 4. What happens during a home inspection?

 During a home inspection, the Inspector will have several key things he or she is looking for including repairs, damages, and the functionality of the HVAC, water, and electrical systems.
-Generally the inspector is also attempting to discover concealed or previously unknown flaws with the property such as leaks, faulty electrical wiring, etc. When complete, the Inspector provides an inspection report summarizing all of the findings.
+Generally the inspector is also attempting to discover concealed or previously unknown flaws with the property such as leaks, faulty electrical wiring, etc. If the home is older, you may consider and also add mold, radon or asbestos testing to your inspection.
+When complete, the Inspector provides an inspection report summarizing all of the findings.
 The results of this report typically determine what happens next in the sales process.

 5. What’s covered on a home inspection report?